citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 [jroweboy](https://github.com/jroweboy) took the time to investigate this, and concluded that there were some other bugs in our HLE implementation.
 The game seemingly reads a value from the DSP and subtracts to get a length, without checking for underflow first.
 He researched the issue fairly extensively, but couldn't find a fix.

 Since an actual fix would likely be rather hard, he made a temporary HACK to prevent out of memory errors.
 After all, no matter what we do, we shouldn't freeze people's PCs by allocating much bigger memory than they could possibly have.

+### Add sample rate field to AAC decoder ([#5195](https://github.com/citra-emu/citra/pull/5195)) by [xperia64](https://github.com/xperia64)

+When AAC was added to HLE, it was entirely RE'd from how Pokemon X used it.
+However, while the HLE code worked fine for Pokemon, Rhythm Heaven Megamix sounds much faster than normal.
+It turned out that it used AAC audio with a different sample rate than Pokemon.
+By comparing HLE and LLE outputs, xperia64 found out that one of the 'unknown' fields in our response seemed to be the sample rate enum.

+He then did careful tests and calculations to figure out which sample rate each enum value stood for.
+With this, Rhythm Heaven Megamix now sounds correct even in HLE.
+(However, the game still has desync issues and is not really playable right now.)

 ## Graphics